 PIN has information on the following services you may be interested in.
 Contact PIN for details.

 - The Dumfries & Galloway Wellness and Recovery College run a range of wellness and recovery sessions in Dumfries at the University Campus.
-If you would like more information on these you can call the Uni on 01387 345866 or we have some programmes that we can post out to you.
+If you would like more information on these, you can call the University on 01387 345866 or we have some programmes that we can post out to you.
 There is also a weblink at the end of this page.

-- Short breaks grants are available from Enable Scotland for a break for carers or you can contact Roz at the Princes' Trust for Carers on 01387 248600 or email email@example.com.
+- Short break grants are available from Enable Scotland for a break for carers or you can contact Roz at the Princes' Trust for Carers on 01387 248600 or email firstname.lastname@example.org.

 Emotional support for parents of a child with autism

 Parent to Parent (P2P) is a UK-wide confidential telephone support service providing emotional support to parents and carers of a child or adult with autism.
 You can get in touch either by phone or online.
-Call 0808 800 4106 or fill in the online enquiry form by visiting to P2P pages of the NAS website www.autism.org.uk
+Call 0808 800 4106 or fill in the online enquiry form by visiting the P2P pages of the NAS website www.autism.org.uk.

 The Family Fund